Mercedes-Benz opens new R&D centre in Shanghai

-SHANGHAI, March 18 (Reuters) - Germany's Mercedes-Benz Group AG MBGn.DE said on Friday it has opened a research and development (R&D) centre in the Chinese city of Shanghai, which will focus on mobility technology such as connectivity and automated driving.
+SHANGHAI, March 18 (Reuters) - Germany's Mercedes-Benz Group AG MBGn.DE said on Friday it has opened a research and development (R&D) centre in Shanghai that will focus on mobility technology.

-The centre is its second R&D facility in China, it said in a statement.
+The centre, its second R&D facility in China, will work in tech fields such as connectivity, automated driving and big data, the company said in a statement.

+Mercedes-Benz did not elaborate on the size of its investment in the new tech centre, nor how many engineers it plans to eventually hire for the new location.

+It said in the statement it is "aiming to attract hundreds of new tech talents".

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 2083 0088; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))